-Ignore the recommendations from friends, Top of the Rock is the view of Manhattan the Empire State Building will never be able to deliver.
+Ignore the recommendations from friends, the Top of the Rock is the view of New York City The Empire State Building will never be able to deliver.

-As it’s name would suggest, Top of the Rock can be found at the top of 30 Rock (30 Rockefeller Plaza) between Fifth and Sixth Avenues.
-Rockefeller Plaza is a series of buildings housing high-end shops to legal offices, but as the highest in the area and as home to NBC’s studios, it is the most renowned.
+As its name would suggest, the Top of the Rock can be found at the top of 30 Rock (30 Rockefeller Plaza) between Fifth and Sixth Avenues.
+Rockefeller Plaza is a series of buildings housing high-end shops, legal offices, media conglomerates, and the NBC studios.

-The observation deck offers an almost 360 degree view of Manhattan over its two levels.
+The Rockefeller Center observation deck offers an almost 360-degree view of Manhattan over its two levels.
 Entry is via 50th Street.
-After securing tickets (we recommend booking well ahead and nominating a time.
-The best session is at sunset), you will be escorted through glass doors up a winding staircase and through a simple security screening.
-Prior to making your ascent there’s a chance for an obligatory souvenir photo – the awkward type where you’re shot sitting with a bunch of equally enthused randoms.
-This one is based on the iconic Lunch Atop a Skyscraper by Charles C. Ebbets.
+After securing tickets (we recommend booking well ahead and nominating a time and the best session is at sunset), you will be escorted through glass doors up a winding staircase and through a simple security screening.
+Prior to making your ascent, there’s a chance for an obligatory souvenir photo – the awkward type where you’re shot sitting with a bunch of equally enthused randoms.
+This one is based on the iconic photograph, Lunch Atop a Skyscraper by Charles C. Ebbets.

-Being a) scared of heights and b) not a big fan of lifts, the thought of being rapidly propelled up the central shaft of an eighty plus year old building was the last thing we wanted to do.
-As the doors close, the ceiling illuminates with and the lift thrusts upwards.
+Being a) scared of heights and b) not a big fan of elevators, the thought of being rapidly propelled up the central shaft of an eighty-plus-year-old building was the last thing we wanted to do.
+As the doors close, the ceiling illuminates and the lift thrusts upwards.
 A colorful animated light show plays out on the glass ceiling, which in between reveals that it is a projection onto a completely see-through roof.
 Between quick glimpses up the shaft and sucking in gasps of air to prevent panic it’s a battle of wits that is over before it’s begun.
 Before you can be overwhelmed the doors are open and you’re on top of the world (or at least on top of the rock).
+OK, maybe it’s not that bad, but if you get anxious, maybe don’t look up!

-Take the stairs or escalator up another floor to the top of the Top of the Rock.
+Take the stairs or escalator up another floor to the top of the Rock.
 Set back from the edge, there’s no need for high glass security fences so you can enjoy an unspoiled perspective.
-The wind chill knocks a good ten degrees off any temperature, any time of the year so make sure you’re dressed appropriately for it.
+The wind chill knocks a good ten degrees off any temperature, any time of the year so make sure you’ve dressed appropriately for it.

 Top of the Rock is an experience you’ll never forget.
 Yes it’s crowded, yes it’s a challenge if you’re not a fan of heights, but it will give you another point of view as to just how big New York City is and what makes it tick.